omar-jarid/omar-jarid/README.md

 <h3 align="left">Musician</h3>
 My goal is to become a professional musician.
 I'm currently playing in the following projects:<br>
 <ul>
-  <li> <a href="https://cavalieredellarosarossa.bandcamp.com">Cavaliere della Rosa Rossa</a>, an electronic one-man band
+    <li> <a href="https://cavalieredellarosarossa.bandcamp.com">Cavaliere della Rosa Rossa</a>, an electronic one-man band</li>
-  <li> pagan folk band Rosa Profana, as a bassist
+    <li> pagan folk band Rosa Profana, as a bassist</li>
 </ul>

 I'm also member of the Italian collective <a href="https://instagram.com/carceremlupiur" target="blank">Carcerem Lupi Underground Resistance</a>, taking part on:<br>
 <ul>
-<li>their third split release <a href="https://carceremlupiur.bandcamp.com/album/from-the-deepest-mist-of-the-underground">"From the deepest mist of the underground"</a><br> with my old project Scurìu with the track <a href="https://carceremlupiur.bandcamp.com/track/score-for-a-scene-ov-death-underneath-a-starry-night">"Score for a scene ov death underneath a starry night"</a>
+    <li>their third split release <a href="https://carceremlupiur.bandcamp.com/album/from-the-deepest-mist-of-the-underground">"From the deepest mist of the underground"</a><br> with my old project Scurìu with the track <a href="https://carceremlupiur.bandcamp.com/track/score-for-a-scene-ov-death-underneath-a-starry-night">"Score for a scene ov death underneath a starry night"</a></li>
-<li>their fourth split release <a href="https://carceremlupiur.bandcamp.com/album/melodies-from-the-ruins">"Melodies from the Ruins"</a><br> as Cavaliere della Rosa Rossa with the track <a href="https://carceremlupiur.bandcamp.com/track/knight-of-the-red-rose">「knight of the red rose 🌹.」</a>
+    <li>their fourth split release <a href="https://carceremlupiur.bandcamp.com/album/melodies-from-the-ruins">"Melodies from the Ruins"</a><br> as Cavaliere della Rosa Rossa with the track <a href="https://carceremlupiur.bandcamp.com/track/knight-of-the-red-rose">「knight of the red rose 🌹.」</a></li>
 </ul>

 You can find my links here:<br>
 <ul>
-<li><a href="https://linktr.ee/jerid616plays">all the links related to Jerid616Plays, my YouTube channel as a musician</a>
+    <li><a href="https://linktr.ee/jerid616plays">all the links related to Jerid616Plays, my YouTube channel as a musician</a></li>
-<li><a href="https://linktr.ee/cavalieredellarosarossa">all the links related to Cavaliere della Rosa Rossa</a>
+    <li><a href="https://linktr.ee/cavalieredellarosarossa">all the links related to Cavaliere della Rosa Rossa</a></li>
 </ul>

 <!---